 NHTI Cares helps students with immediate, emergency, and one-time expenses.
 This covers situations such as loss of employment, unanticipated medical issues, changes in family dynamics, and unanticipated expenses with NHTI course work.

-NHTI Cares was created in fall 2018 in response to an increase in students experiencing short-term financial stress due to unanticipated circumstances.
-Examples of what NHTI Cares can pay for include but are not limited to medical expenses, weather- and work-appropriate clothing, groceries, car repairs, and professional licenses.
-Contact Trish Loring at 603-230-4000 x4184, tloring@ccsnh.edu, for additional information.
+NHTI Cares was created in Fall 2018 in response to an increase in students experiencing short-term financial stress due to unanticipated circumstances.
+In order to support to as many students as possible, the amount of funding support provided is limited.
+Examples of what NHTI Cares can pay for include but are not limited to medical expenses, weatherand work-appropriate clothing, groceries, car repairs, and professional licenses.
+Contact the Office of Student Affairs at 603-230-4040 or NHTIstudentaffairs@ccsnh.edu for additional information.